 Engagement and productivity are by-products of positive workplace social cohesion, fueled and supported by one’s immediate supervisor with trust, constant communication and feedback, information sharing, and straightforward collaboration.
 Employees need to be valued and respected and know that their work is meaningful and their ideas insightful and useful.

 Although the notions of employee engagement and job satisfaction are somewhat correlated, they are not the same.
-Job satisfaction has more to do with whether the employee is personally satisfied than whether the employee is actively involved in advancing organizational goals.
+Job satisfaction has more to do with whether the employee is personally satisfied than whether they are actively involved in advancing organizational goals.

 Lack of an acceptable productivity-focused culture more often than not results in complications with employee performance, unwarranted turnover, and low-quality work put and effort.
 Company culture does not need to progress without proper direction as ‘best in class’ companies eagerly provide the necessary resources in ensuring a positive environment of high productivity throughout the enterprise.